eob/eob.github.com/_posts/2012-07-17-a-useful-little-pattern-for-web-scraping.markdown

 def fix[A,B](m : Map[A,B], f : Fixer[A,B]) : Map[A,B] = m ++ f(m)
 {% endhighlight %}

-Now we've got an incredibly useful little function that we can use to tidy up any schema-misaligned data that we're pulling in.
+Now we've got an incredibly useful little function that can help us tidy up any schema-misaligned data that we're pulling in.
 To split the full name into first and last components, we might do the following (pardon the lack of error checking):

 {% highlight scala %}
 val FixName = (m : Map[String,String]) => {